xuanwang91/xuanwang91.github.io/_pages/about.md

 ## Prospective Students

 I'm actively recruiting students who are excited about developing **principled NLP and data mining approaches** with minimum human effort.
 I also welcome students who are interested in interdisciplinary applications.
-However, my expectation is that your research should still focus on technique innovations instead of direct applications.
+However, my expectation is that your research should still focus on technique innovations instead of directly applying NLP/DM algorithms to domain-specific datasets.

 My lab at Virginia Tech has openings for PhD students and research internship opportunities for master/undergrad students.
 My expectations for the prospective students are (1) have a clear research problem/objective and some initial ideas; (2) have relevant research experiences in NLP/data mining or have strong background in CS/Math/Stats; and (3) could devote enough time on research.